 F-Secure Anti-Virus protected from the trojan attack as it is capable of detecting the trojan using generic detection, which was created long before this trojan surfaced.

-Skulls.J trojan SIS file has been manually inserted into several different pirate copied games and applications.
+Spreading in: Skulls.J trojan SIS file has been manually inserted into several different pirate copied games and applications.
 However none of these files have been detected in the wild.